 My Chariot from Greece Lightning has its merits.
 What other song has the word 'anachronistic' in it?

-How about the Toy Story-esque "Missing My Nemesis" (possibly better remembered as "The Moments When We Didn't Get Along")?
-It manages to be tear-jerking and hilarious AT THE SAME TIME.
+The Toy Story-esque "Missing My Nemesis" (possibly better remembered as "The Moments When We Didn't Get Along") manages to be tear-jerking and hilarious AT THE SAME TIME.
 "But now you're doing battle/With a panda from Seattle"?
 That's genius, man.

 She's A Truck Driving Girl tells you exactly why Candace is a a tire-spinning, gear-grinding, clutch-burning', back-firing, paint-trading, red-lining, over-heating, throttle-stomping Truck-Drivin' Girl!